 Sue Casson is a writer of music and lyrics, and a singer of songs.
 Her music has been played on BBC radios 2, 3 and 4, (though not yet 1!)
-LBC and on national and regional BBC as well as SKY TV.
+LBC and on national and regional BBC and SKY TV.
 It has also been recorded for CD, and performed on stages up and down this country as well as in Europe and New York.

-Since her musical Two Tigers was shortlisted for the Vivian Ellis Prize, she has received wide acclaim for her chamber musical The Happy Prince, based on Oscar Wilde’s fable, and gathered plaudits for Requiem, a collaboration with
+Her musical Two Tigers was shortlisted for the Vivian Ellis Prize, and she went on to write the widely acclaimed chamber musical The Happy Prince, based on Oscar Wilde’s fable.
+The political revue Requiem, a collaboration with

 hands on supporter of creativity in the young.
 Her work has lead to a number of long standing creative partnerships.